gravitational/teleport/docs/user-manual.md

 ### Temporary Logins

 Suppose you are borrowing someone else's computer to login into a cluster.
-Probably you don't want to stay authenticated on this computer for 20 hours (Teleport default).
+You probably don't want to stay authenticated on this computer for 22 hours (Teleport default).
 This is where `--ttl` flag can help.

 This command logs you into the cluster with a very short-lived (1 minute) temporary certificate: